eventbrite/javascript/es6/README.md

 const maxAllowed = 7;
 ```

-Factor out constants into a separate constants module if a given [module](#modules) has more than 3 constants, importing the constants module as an object:
+If a given [module](#modules) has more than three constants, factor them out into a separate constants module, and then import that constants module as an object:

 ```js
 // good (imports constants as an object from